aptech/docs/docs/CR-sortcsortcc.rst

    specified column.
 That is, they will sort the elements of a column and will arrange all rows of the matrix in the same order as the sorted column.
--  sortc assumes that the column to sort on is numeric. sortcc assumes that the column to sort on contains character data.
+-  :func:`sortc` assumes that the column to sort on is numeric. :func:`sortcc` assumes that the column to sort on contains character data.
 -  The matrix may contain both character and numeric data, but the sort column must be all of one type.
--  Missing values will sort as if their value is below -∞.
+-  Missing values will sort as if their value is below :math:`-∞`.
 -  The sort will be in ascending order.
 -  This function uses the Quicksort algorithm.
--  If you need to obtain the matrix sorted in descending order, you can
+-  If you need to obtain the matrix sorted in descending order, you can use:
-   use:

    ::

       rev(sortc(x, c))

 .. seealso:: Functions :func:`rev`, :func:`sortind`, :func:`unique`